 Data controllers and processors who discover that the processing carried out by their organisation will result in a high risk of harm in the event of a data breach will need to consult their appointed lead supervisory authority (LSA) who will have responsibility for dealing with this type of data processing activity.

-Consultation has to be carried out prior to any data processing with the data controller providing detailed information as to the accountabilities of the organisation in reference to the purposes and mechanisms of the processing to be taken out, measures for safeguarding and protecting the personal data and contact information for the Data Protection Officer (DPO).
+Prior to any data processing, consultation must take place, with the data controller providing thorough information regarding the organization’s responsibilities with regard to the purposes and mechanisms of the processing to be carried out, measures for safeguarding and protecting the personal data, and the Data Protection Officer’s contact information (DPO).

-The LSA will also want to know how a Data Protection Impact Assessment (DPIA) will be incorporated into the processing operation, how this will be overseen and by whom.
-Typically, the Data Protection Officer (DPO) will have the role of supervising the implementation of the Data Protection Impact Assessment (DPIA) and will be responsible for identifying:
+The LSA will also want to know how a Data Protection Impact Assessment (DPIA) incorporates and by whom.
+Typically, Data Protection Officer (DPO) will have role of supervising implementation of Data Protection Impact Assessment (DPIA).
+And will be responsible for identifying: